haseemtether/nodejs-tether/README.md

-# nodejs-application
+# NodeStack-application

-NodeJS-Application is an automated deployment setup for a containerized Node.js application.
+NodeStack-application is an automated deployment setup for a containerized nodejs application.
 It integrates Ansible for infrastructure provisioning, Docker for containerization, and GitHub Actions for a seamless CI/CD pipeline.
 The setup ensures efficient deployment and maintenance while adhering to best practices for security and scalability.

 # Key Features

-Containerized Node.js Application:
+Containerized NodeStack Application:

 **Serves dynamic data through endpoints using SQLite.**